zeroibc/my-mac-os/README.md

 - This is essential if you want to take control of what information gets sent out from your computer and what connections have right to connect to your data.

 #### [BeardedSpice](https://github.com/beardedspice/beardedspice) - Extend Mac Media Keys
-- Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for [Soundcloud](https://soundcloud.com/stream), [Youtube](https://www.youtube.com) and many other services.
+- Enhance play/pause as well as previous/next playback keys to not only work in iTunes and Spotify but work for Soundcloud, Youtube and many other services.

 #### [Transmission](https://www.transmissionbt.com/) - BitTorrent client
 - A torrent client that I use, very minimal in its UI but is very powerful and has all the features that I need without the bloat that [uTorrent](http://www.utorrent.com/intl/en/) and other clients have.

 #### [Transmit](https://www.panic.com/transmit/) - Transfer files
-- I often use this app to quickly send files from my local file system to the cloud (either S3 or dropbox) and get a shareable link I can send to people.
+- I often use this app to quickly send files from my local file system to the cloud (either S3 or Dropbox) and get a shareable link I can send to people.
-- I use [this alfred workflow](https://www.dropbox.com/s/6y1lwy7lq9njdv6/Transmit.alfredworkflow?dl=1) to quickly open the cloud storage I need.
+- I use [this alfred workflow](https://github.com/bigluck/alfred2-transmit) to quickly open the cloud storage I need.
 <img src="http://i.imgur.com/RkkcdvA.png" width="400" alt="img">

 #### [Anki](http://ankisrs.net) - Intelligent flash cards
-- Still not fully utilising the full power of [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) but it was one of my goals this year to start to use this to my advantage.
+- [Spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) is quite powerful.
 Essentially all this software does is provide you the means to write your own digital flashcards that you can then test yourself on.
 It also has a lot of [amazing addons](https://ankiweb.net/shared/addons/) that you can get to add more functionality to the app.

 #### [TotalSpaces2](https://totalspaces.binaryage.com/) - Grid space manager
 - Allows me to completely remove the animation of switching between spaces/full screen apps.
-- I now run most applications in full screen and switch between them with [Karabiner](https://github.com/tekezo/Karabiner-Elements).
+- I now run most applications in full screen and switch between them with [Karabiner](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).

 #### [Paprika Recipe Manager](https://itunes.apple.com/us/app/paprika-recipe-manager-3/id1303222628?ls=1&mt=12)
-- Use the app to fully plan any meal or recipe I want to make throughout the day as well as collect recipes and manage my shoppping list.
+- Use the app to fully plan any meal or recipe I want to make throughout the day as well as [collect recipes](https://wiki.nikitavoloboev.xyz/health/nutrition/cooking/recipes.html) and manage my shoppping list.

 ### Code
 #### [VS Code](https://github.com/Microsoft/vscode) - Code editor